wp-plugins/nomad-world-map/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create your own custom travel map.
-Link locations on the map to blog posts and share your planned travel schedule.
+Link locations on the map to blog posts and share your travel plans.

 == Description ==